TheCandidStartup/TheCandidStartup.github.io/_drafts/bluesky.md

 Signing up is easy, if tedious.
 You find yourself stepping through a seemingly interminable wizard, each step asking for just a little more.
 1. Provide your email address, password and date of birth.
-2. Pick a username.
+2. Pick a handle.
 I didn't run into any limits with length, unlike Twitter, so was able to use "@thecandidstartup".
 Whatever you pick gets a ".bsky.social" suffix.
 3. Complete a Captcha.
 4. Do it again.
 5. Upload a profile image.
 Bluesky decided to chop my head off when I uploaded my standard profile pic.
 I kind of like the end result.